axelvaldez/radical-companies/_posts/Blog/2022-07-25-the-power-of-the-powerless-through-the-radical-lense.markdown

  <tr>
   <th style="width:1.5in; "><p>Dictatorships<br>& Democracies</p></th>
   <td>
-   <p>Human commerce fuels dictatorships and democracies.
+   <p>Human commerce fuels dictatorships and democracies alike.
 In dictatorship case the wealth that it creates goes to the State and then trickels down to the people in the form of infrastructure (<em>e.g.</em>, roads and bridges) and institutions (<em>e.g.</em>, public schools, the police).</p>
    <p>Not surprinsingly, this infrastructure and these institutions benefit  businesses and the military <em>primarily</em>.
 Roads and bridges make it possible for people to get to work at businesses and the same roads and bridges make it easier to move the tanks where we need the muscle.</p>
    <p>Most of us tend to interpret this as, &rdquo;<em>thank goodness, because if it weren't for businesses and the military would not have nice things like bridges, roads, and schools.</em>&rdquo; That is our mental model, but this mindset is literally killing us.
 Centralization is not good for humanity and centralized power stands in our way of thriving For one, centralizaion is hostile to innovation, and creativity, and commerce.
 What innovation happens, for example, in pharmaceuticals is accidental.
 The proof is all around it: decentralized ownership (<em>i.e.</em> democracies) is better than uber centralized ownership (<em>i.e.</em>, the State in Soviet-style dictatorship)<a id="bm12" href="#en12"><sup>12</sup></a>.</p>
   </td>